 Below are the requirements for the revised International Studies (INTS) major, effective Fall 2016.

-- Information regarding the original major (pre-Fall 2016) is located here.
+- Information regarding the original major (pre-Fall 2016) is located on the degree audit page in students' portals.
 Please contact an INTS advisor for questions regarding the revised and original major.

 INTS offers a professionally-oriented major, and students are expected to develop both a regional Zone of Expertise and Focus Theme specialization.
 Students should choose courses from the Introductory, Zone, and Theme course lists

 that contribute to developing both a broad and deep understanding of international issues.

 - No more than 56 credits accepted toward graduation.